A multimodal stress detection dataset with facial expressions and physiological signals: Methods

-In task T1, the students in the United States were asked to find and read an arbitrary article from Ars Technica or Wired Internet magazines, while in the Finland site, the students were asked to read an arbitrary magazine from the Internet according to their choice to reduce their stress level to achieve a baseline level of stress\cite{jin1992efficacy}.
-In task T2, the participants were asked to prepare for a presentation in a limited time, followed by presenting task T3 in the allocated time.
+In task T1, the students in the United States were asked to find and read an arbitrary article from Ars Technica or Wired Internet magazines, while at the Finland site, the students were asked to read an arbitrary magazine from the Internet according to their choice to reduce their stress level to achieve a baseline level of stress \cite{knight2001relaxing}.
+In task T2, the participants were asked to prepare for a presentation in a limited time, followed by the presentation task T3 in the allocated time.
 We considered both tasks (preparing and delivering presentations) as stressful tasks.
 In the next task (T4), participants were asked to take a rest.
-In task T5, the Stroop Color-Word or IQ test was taken by each participant to observe their stress level while taking tests in a limited time period.
-In task T6, we asked the participants to listen to calm music, and we considered them to not to be stressed during this activity\cite{ferrer2014playing}.
+In task T5, the Stroop Color-Word (Finland) or IQ test (United States) was taken by each participant to observe their stress level while taking tests in a limited time period.
+In task T6, we asked the participants to listen to calm music, and we considered them not to be stressed during this activity \cite{ferrer2014playing}.
 The rest of the data collection included watching an amusing video (T7) followed by one or two different rest activities, namely controlled breathing exercises (T8) and a recovery period (T9).
-Six out of twenty participants were asked to have a recovery task after a controlled breathing exercise.
+Only six (S1-S6) out of 30 participants were asked to have a recovery task (T9) after a controlled breathing exercise.
 The video and wristband data have different start and end times, so we trimmed 60 seconds of each task for data length consistency after time synchronization (30 seconds from the beginning and the end).
-Participants (G-T) did not attempt the recovery task (T9).
+In our study, there is a potential for the order effect.
+We could not mitigate it by testing different task orders, as we lacked a subject pool of sufficient size to have statistical significance.
+However, we sought to minimize the order effect by introducing rest periods between the tasks as illustrated in Figure~\ref{fig:enter-label}.